Type Definition skia_safe::gpu::DirectContext

 pub fn color_type(&self) -> ColorType

-if known; otherwise, returns ColorType::Unknown
+Returns ColorType if known; otherwise, returns ColorType::Unknown.

 sourcepub fn color_space(&self) -> ColorSpace